bernhard-42/vscode-jupyter-console/README.md

 **User Settings:**

+- `jupyterConsole.enableOutputViewer` (default: true)
+  - Enable/disable the Jupyter Output viewer terminal
+  - When disabled, only the Jupyter Console terminal is used
 - `jupyterConsole.truncateInputLinesMax` (default: 10)
   - Maximum input code lines shown in Jupyter Output before truncating
   - Set to 0 to show all lines